 6.41.1 Applicability to language

-Python supports inheritance through a hierarchical search of namespaces starting at the subclass and proceeding upward through the superclasses.
+The vulnerability as described in TR 24772-1 clause 6.41 applies to Python, which supports inheritance through a hierarchical search of namespaces starting at the subclass and proceeding upward through the superclasses.
 Multiple inheritance is also supported.
 Any inherited methods are subject to the same vulnerabilities that occur whenever using code that is not well understood.

 6.41.2 Guidance to language users

-Follow the guidance of TR 24772-1 clause 6.41.5.
+Follow the guidance contained in TR 24772-1 clause 6.41.5.

 Inherit only from trusted classes; and

-Use Python’s built-in documentation (such as docstrings) to obtain information about a class’ method before inheriting from it.
+Use Python’s built-in documentation (such as docstrings) to obtain information about a class’ methods before inheriting from the class.

 6.42 Violations of the Liskov Substitution Principle or the Contract Model [BLP]